ecmwf/metview-python/docs/api/grib_toc.rst

 GRIB (Fieldset) functions
 ===========================
-This is the list of all functions related to GRIB (:class:`Fieldset`) data.
+This is the list of all the functions related to GRIB (:class:`Fieldset`) data.

 .. list-table::
     :widths: 20 80